amtega/ansible_role_docker_presets/README.md

 # docker_presets

-This is an [Ansible](http://www.ansible.com) role to setup a set of presets for docker images and containers.
+This is an [Ansible](http://www.ansible.com) role to setup a set of facts with docker images and containers.

+This role provides also some useful filters to manage the presets.

 ## Requirements